 I think it’s one of those “unpopular” vegetables like bittergourd.
 But no matter.
 I decided to get them to make this soup when I saw some lovely and plump beets at my local market.

 A root vegetable, beets have many health benefits.
 They are rich in folate (particularly important for pregnant women), fiber and manganese.
 They also contain other vitamins and minerals such as vitamin B, vitamin C, phosphorus, potassium, iron, nitrates and zinc and very low fat content (less than 1% per 100g).
 Beetroot soup is great for detoxifying purposes as it cleans our internal system.

 Beets have a distinctive earthy taste that do not endear them to some people.
 “It tastes like radish” (according do Piggy, my younger girl).
 So she will only take some of the soup, corn and carrot but she refuses to eat the beets.
 Perhaps it’s one of those foods that will have to grow on her.
 Personally, I find the rich red color of beets very attractive.
 I especially like them when they’re chilled in salads.

 When choosing beetroots, go for those that are firm with no blemishes on the skin.
-If they’re soft, they’re old and not as fresh.
+If they’re soft, it is an indication they’re old and past their prime.
 You also won’t need those with leaves for this soup.

 I had some leftover chicken feet from another soup so I added them into the beetroot soup as well.
 It is optional and you can leave them out if you wish.
 Some find them gross but I don’t.
 Chicken feet or pig’s feet, bring them on!
 They’re rich in collagen, which is a big plus factor for me.
 Chicken feet is not only good for the skin, they’re delicious.
 I like to eat them with some light soy sauce and bird’s eye chilies.